 - Dropbox - Need I say why I use Dropbox?
 It works great, on lots of devices, and is easy.
 And it has never gone down for me.
 I don’t use it much - just for sharing files at work with co-worker.
 I actually use iCloud for more file sharing.

-- Tweetbot - I am a complete amateur for Tweeting, but several people suggest I get a good tool, and the best tool is Tweetbot.
+- Tweetbot -The best Mac twitter tool is Tweetbot.
 Both on the Mac, and iPhone / iPad.
 And after using this software for a number of months I understand it is worth every penny.

-- Microsoft Office - I do use the Office programs as Word and Excel are very full featured standards and hard to avoid.
+- Microsoft Office - I do use the Office programs as Word, Excel, and Outlook are very full featured standards and hard to avoid.

 - Skype - A great tool to instant message and talk to co-workers and friends (this is a great tool, but now I also have Skype for Business on my Mac and it is not a great tool at all).